M-Gjerde/MultiSense-Samples/README.md

 sudo ifconfig [Interface_name] mtu 7200
 ```

-After this is can be possible to run ``sudo service-network-manager start`` again in order to have a wifi network connection.
+After this it may be possible to run ``sudo service-network-manager start`` again in order to have a working wifi network connection.

 Additionally, if you haven't set socket default buffer size: